YuzhouGuo/cityBuildingManagement/README.md

    For example, receive 1968 , 1988 from the user.
 The program is able to give all buildings construted in this domain.
  * Find the total cost to repair buildings.

+The pdf file "A3" gives the instruction of this assignment from algorithm course.